A Personal Reflection on 7 July 2005

 Looking back with gratitude

-Twenty years on, I still refuse to switch my phone off.
+Twenty years on, I now refuse to switch my phone off.
 It is not about missed opportunities; it is about connection.
 One unanswered call can be the difference between reassurance and hours of torment for the people we love.

 An invitation to kindness